mozilla/persona/docs/PRIMARY_PROTOCOL.md

 ## 5. Authentication Page

-The authentication page is displayed from within the BrowserID dialog after silent provisioning fails, and is intended to allow the user to provide authentication credentials to the primary as part of authenticating to a website.
+The authentication page is displayed from within UI rendered by the browser after silent provisioning fails, and is intended to allow the user to provide authentication credentials to the primary as part of authenticating to a website.